kubermatic/kubecarrier/docs/proposals/kep-002-bulward.md

 * `"kubecarrier.io/tenant": "true"`

 with the same semantics as the accounts `.spec.roles` field.
 For complete implementation the additional `Project` webhooks needs to be installed, verifying at least one role has been successfully set.

+Alternatively, we can do the following.
+Each project with permission for creating catalog is a provider.
+Each project with permission for reading offerings is a tenant.
+The permissions handing is performed via the bulward itself.
+Projects & Organization could define their maximum permission scope as per [permission level degradation](https://github.com/kubermatic/bulward/pull/66) proposal in the bulward repo.
+The catalog/offering permission check could be replaced with dedicated `"use"` permission on some kubecarrier resource. (e.g. `use` Offering defines a tenant, `use` Catalog defines a provider).
+The check is against the bulward Organization/Project role, thus plugging into bulwards Organization management helpers.
+The organization owners are empowered giving tenant/provider permissions in broad strokes across their project.

+The biggest usecase for knowing these roles is determine which `Tenant` objects should be constructed in a provider's project namespace, and where offerings object should be created.

 ### API Server